 The important thing will just be to stick to treatment religiously.
 Certain lifestyle adjustments will also help.
 You need to be closer to your doctor, if you have the virus, to better ensure it doesn’t adversely impact your health and lifespan significantly.

 Frequently Asked Questions

-Can I have the virus through sneezing, hugging or kissing?
+Can I have the virus through sneezing, hugging, or kissing?

 Do I need to get tested even though I don’t think I am at risk?

 It is still advisable to get tested, especially if you are sexually active.
-The CDC recommends that every individual between the ages of 13 and 64 should undergo testing at least once as part of the routine checkup.
+The CDC recommends that every individual between the ages of 13 and 64 should undergo testing at least once as part of a routine checkup.
 You could, for instance, think about the remote possibility of your “faithful” partner having sex with other people.

 What can I expect during testing?